 Cycle 1: Applications for funding are due by March 30, 2021.
 Applications will be reviewed by the Chaney Foundation board for funding by May 31, 2021.

 To be eligible to apply, an organization must have a 501(c)(3) tax-exempt designation from the Internal Revenue Service.
 An organization must be in good standing with the Maryland Department of Assessment and Taxation and also be in compliance with the Maryland Secretary of State Charitable Organization Registration Requirements.
-For more information about the Chaney Enterprises Foundation Fund application process, contact email@example.com or call 410-280-1102.

-The Chaney Impact Fund is not currently accepting grant applications.
+The Chaney Impact Fund is currently not accepting grant applications.